 At Major Dental Clinic, we have noticed that many patients are intimidated by the procedure and believe that recovery takes a long time.
 The initial recovery process varies for different implant surgical procedures, which are described below.

 01. Implant placement when sufficient bone is present/Implant placement in grafted site: Most patients can treat this appointment as any other dental appointment and are able to continue with their daily routine.
 Minor pain at the surgical site is usually managed with pain medications.

 Patients who receive multiple implants may have mild pain for 5 to 7 days which is managed by pain medications and can continue with their routine.

-02. Tooth extraction and socket grafting: This procedure may involve only bone graft in the socket or a more extensive grafting procedure when bone width/height is compromised.
-Only bone grafting in socket heals just like a tooth extraction.
+02. Tooth extraction and socket grafting: This procedure may involve only a bone graft in the socket or a more extensive grafting procedure when bone width/height is compromised.
+Only bone grafting in the socket heals just like a tooth extraction.
 Pain is controlled by medication and is usually uneventful.
 Extensive grafting procedures with bone graft and membranes require 5 to 7 days of post-op recovery time.
 Patients usually experience some swelling and pain which is managed with pain medications.
 Most patients return to work the next day.
 Physical activity like strenuous exercise should be avoided.

 03. Tooth extraction and immediate implant placement: Tooth extraction with immediate implant heals similar to extraction and socket grafting procedure.

 In some cases, bone grafting may be needed along with implant placement with the use of membranes or gum grafting.
 These cases heal just like extensive grafting procedures with 5 -7 days of recovery time.